kailash-manasarovar/statement/docs/timeline/2025/september.md

 - I travel to Dublin for trauma therapy: Transforming Touch.
 - The day before the course starts, on Wednesday 24th September, a friend and I visit [Whitefriars Church](https://whitefriarstreetchurch.com/) in Dublin city centre.
 - My friend tells me he was drawn to visit the day before and was surprised to find relics of St Valentine there.
-- I found this information triggering for some reason and vowed to visit myself on the 29th September.
+- I found this information triggering for some reason and vowed to visit myself on the 29th September, my one free day after the course and before I head home.
 - It turned out we ended up there on our walk anyway.
 - To my surprise, I found that the statue of St Valentine reminded me of the trumpet teacher somehow.
 - I thought it was just because the psychological attack had been so intense, I was triggered by the idea of romance, but there was something more.